seqan/sharg-parser/doc/tutorial/argument_parser/index.md

 ### The file validator

-SeqAn offers two file validator types: the sharg::input_file_validator and the sharg::output_file_validator.
+Sharg offers two file validator types: the sharg::input_file_validator and the sharg::output_file_validator.
 On construction, the validator receives a list (vector) of valid file extensions that are tested against the extension of the parsed option value.
 The validator throws a sharg::validation_error exception whenever a given filename's extension is not in the